pkcnj/recipes/README.md

 # recipes
-A responsive recipe cards site created with HTML and CSS.
+A recipe cards site template created with HTML and CSS.